Barrister and Solicitor

 .
 Other Forms of Discovery

-While the Small Claims Court Rules are generally considered as lacking the range of non-oral discovery procedures available in the Superior Court, the Divisional Court in Riddell v Apple Canada Inc. (Div Ct, 2016) [paras 9-26] extensively discusses when Orders in the nature of discovery (there an Order for the production of physical evidence) might be made under the court's broad general jurisdiction under Rule 1.03(1-2) (liberal construction of the Rules, and anologous to Rules of Civil Procedure, respectively).
+While the Small Claims Court Rules are generally considered as lacking the range of non-oral discovery procedures available in the Superior Court, the Court of Appeal in Riddell v Apple Canada Inc. (Court of Appeal, 2017) discusses when Orders in the nature of pre-trial physical discovery might be made under the court's broad general jurisdiction under Rule 1.03(1-2) (liberal construction of the Rules, and anologous to Rules of Civil Procedure, respectively).

 In this case the Divisional Court held that the Small Claims Court had no jurisdiction to order production of documents by a non-party.